eimerreis/playlist-manager/README.md

 - [ ] Support Playlists without a "max item" count
   - Spotify's track limit for playlists is 10.000 items
 - [ ] Retrieve Existing Configurations for that user from Backend
   - [ ] Need to Check the users identity via /me route in backend to do so

 ### Technical

 - [ ] Use Code Grant + PKCE Flow to not need ClientSecret in CLI
 - [ ] Write Unit Tests for shared functions
 - [ ] Write loglevel plugin which logs to application insights
+- [ ] Enable seamless debugging of backend

 ## Components